pmwangi5/pdf-extractor/README.md

 }
 ```

 The chunked text is stored in the `text_chunks` field in the database, ready for embedding generation.
+Each chunk is optimized for semantic search and AI-powered question answering.

 ## Large PDF Support